schlatterbeck/pymininec/README.rst

 Python.
 I'm using numeric code from `numpy`_ where possible to speed up computation, e.g. solving the impedance matrix is done using ``numpy.linalg.solve`` instead of a line-by-line translation from Basic.
+You can verify the differences yourself.
+In the ``test`` directory there are input files with extension ``.mini`` which are intended (after conversion to carriage-return convention) to be used as input to the original Basic code.
+The output of the Basic code is in files with the extension ``.bout`` while the output of the Python code is iin files with the extension ``.pout``.
+The ``.pout`` files are compared in the regression tests.

 Note that the current code is still hard to understand |--| it's the result of a line-by-line translation from Basic, especially where I